gianniprocida/data-mart-airbnb/README.md

 docker-compose -f db-api-compose.yaml down
 ```

-## Endpoints available
+### Endpoints available in the Flask Api

-GET /filter/rating: Filters listings based on a minimum rating.
+* GET /filter/rating: Filters listings based on a minimum rating.
-GET /filter/price: Filters listings based on a price range.
+* GET /filter/price: Filters listings based on a price range.
-GET /filter/location: Filters listings based on a location (city).
+* GET /filter/location: Filters listings based on a location (city).
-POST /create/users: Create a new user.
+* POST /create/users: Create a new user.

-## Example Usage
+### Example Usage

-You can test your endpoint by using:
+Test your endpoints using:

 ```
 curl -v localhost:8080/filter/rating